leewc/leewc.github.io/_posts/blog/2023-12-30-how-to-finish-what-you-start-or-at-least-try-to.md

 ---
 title: How to finish what you start
-excerpt: ... or at least try to.
+# excerpt ... or at least try to.
 modified: 2024-01-19
 tags: [ procrastination ]
 image: